aosabook/500lines/search-engine/README.md

 to produce a merged index segment.
-For a sufficiently large dataset and small RAM, we could imagine needing to do a multi-pass merge, but we probably don't need to worry about that nowadays;
+For a sufficiently large dataset and small RAM, we could imagine needing to do a multi-pass merge, but we probably don’t need to worry about that nowadays;
 for efficient merging,
 we need only about half a megabyte of buffer memory per input file,